sgarcia0206/comp122-f23/administrative/notes_08_28.md

    1. The Topic of This Class:  "Computer Architecture and Assembly Language"
       - We will be focusing on the MIPS Architecture -- Alternatives x86, ARM, ...
       - Will you program in MIPS in the future?
-      - Consider:  Telsa uses 1000 - 2000 computer chips in their vehicals
+      - Consider:  Telsa uses 1000 - 2000 computer chips in their vehicles
-        - The have a multitude of sensers to monitor the environment
+        - The have a multitude of sensors to monitor the environment
           * pedestrian steps in front of the car
           * traffic lights have change
           * etc.